lixiaotong97/mc-BEiT/README.md

 ```

 ## Fine-tuning on ImageNet-1K Classification
-+ We finetune the pre-trained ViT-Base model with 8 NVIDIA A100/V100 GPUS as follows:
++ We finetune the pre-trained ViT-Base model with 8 NVIDIA A100/V100 GPUs as follows:
 ```
 CKP="./output/mcbeit_pretrained/checkpoint-799.pth"
 OUTPUT_DIR="./output/mcbeit_finetuned/"